 What to Expect If a Judgment Is Stayed

-You’ve been awarded damages at your trial.
-Naturally, you expect to execute on the judgment as soon as possible.
-But then the defendant requests a stay of court.
-What this means for the plaintiff is that the judgment will be suspended, pending appeal of the trial court decision.
+You’ve been awarded damages at your trial, and naturally, you expect to execute on the judgment as soon as possible.
+But then the defendant requests a stay of the court order.
+When a judgment is stayed, it means that the judgment will be suspended, pending appeal of the trial court decision.
 What should you expect if the defendant asks for a stay?
 Gusdorff Law provides some practical considerations.

-The primary purpose of a stay is to preserve the status quo between the parties.
-This keeps the issue of contention ripe for the courts so they can adjudicate it.
-In other words, the stay helps ensure that any decision rendered by the appellate court will actually make a difference.
+The primary purpose of a stay is to preserve the status quo between the parties, keeping the issue ripe for the courts so they can adjudicate it.
+The stay ensures that any decision rendered by the appellate court will actually affect the present one.

-A stay lifts the obligation off of the defendant to immediately comply with what the trial court decided.
-Yet the defendant must usually take action to effectuate a stay.
+A stay lifts the obligation off the defendant to immediately comply with the trial court’s decision.
+However, the defendant must usually take action to effectuate a stay.

 When a Defendant Must Ask for a Stay (Or Not)

-• Money judgment.
-The defendant must request the stay and must post security (e.g., appeal bond or undertaking).
+The defendant must request the stay and post security (e.g., appeal bond or undertaking).

-• Judgment granting a mandatory injunction.
-This type of judgment will be stayed automatically.
+Judgment granting a mandatory injunction will be stayed automatically.

-• Judgment granting or denying a prohibitory injunction.
-The defendant must obtain a stay order by the appellate court or by writ of supersedeas.
+Judgment granting or denying a prohibitory injunction requires the defendant to obtain a stay order from the appellate court or by writ of supersedeas.

-• Judgment ordering the sale, conveyance, or delivery of real or personal property.
-These include the sale of personal property or foreclosure of a mortgage or other lien.
-These judgments are stayed by posting security.
+Judgment ordering the sale, conveyance, or delivery of real or personal property, including the sale of personal property or foreclosure of a mortgage or other lien, is stayed by posting security.

 It should be noted that stays do not completely tie the hands of the trial court.
-In other words, there are actions the trial court can still take.
-The court is not deprived of jurisdiction in such matters as the following:
+There are actions the trial court can still take.
+The court is not deprived of jurisdiction in such matters as:

 • Collateral issues